markella-moraitou/Gorilla_dental_calculus/README.md

 * 8_humanHostFilt: Removal of sequences mapping to the human and gorilla genome
 ## Host mtDNA analysis
 * H1_mtgenomes: Obtaining mt genomes from dental calculus by mapping to a the gorilla mitochondrial genome reference
 * H2_haplotype_network: Plot haplotype network using downloaded complete mt genomes and dental calculus genomes > 80% complete.
-For dental calculus genomes < 80% and > 8% complete, find the most closely related genome from the haplotype network based on ANI values
+For dental calculus genomes < 80% and > 8% complete, find the most closely related genome from the haplotype network based on ANI values.
+Haplotype network script plot_hapnets.r was adapted from Zach Nolen's work
 ## Taxonomic classification and analysis
 * T1_kraken2: Taxonomic classification using Kraken2
 * T2_bracken: Re-estimation of taxa abundances using Bracken